 While enrolled in my life coaching training program, one of the fundamental skills that we had to master was the ability to structure and ask purposeful questions that encourage our clients to tap into their resourcefulness.
 This boosts their confidence because they realize the potential that lies within them.

-During my experience as a coach, I have repeatedly witnessed the power of good questions when it comes to shifting people’s perspective towards a positive and proactive approach when dealing with a tricky situation.
-You can instantly transform their attitude and steer them towards completely new directions by simply reframing problems and challenges through the use of tactical questioning.
+During my coaching sessions, I repeatedly witnessed the power of good questions when it comes to shifting people’s perspective towards a positive and proactive approach when dealing with a tricky situation.
+You can instantly transform their attitude and steer them towards new directions by asking the right questioning.

 One of my clients, Annie, was frustrated by her sensitive nature and propensity to get hurt easily.
 She viewed it as flaw that made her life seem like an emotional minefield.
 I asked her, “What if your sensitivity is a strength?
 How could it help you?”
 Annie paused for a minute and then said, “It could be… I guess it makes me a more compassionate listener who’s really good at comforting people.”